ajabble/AJOAuth2/README.md

 AJOAuth2 example is showing the process of authenticating against an OAuth 2 provider.

 ### Description
-This project makes it easy to:
+This project makes it easy to integrate:
 > User Component
 * oAuth2 - process of authenticating and authorization.

-This example is based on OAuth 2.0 Protocol.
+This example is based on [OAuth 2.0 Protocol](https://tools.ietf.org/html/draft-ietf-oauth-v2-10).
 It implements the native application which is written in ObjC and supports end-user authorization and authentication.
-Furthermore it also supports the user credentials flow from end-user for their username and password and use them directly to obtain an access token thereafter show profile, you can change edit the profile and change password of user.
+Furthermore it also supports the user credentials flow from end-user for their username and password and use them directly to obtain an access token thereafter show profile and you can change edit the profile and change password of user.

 ## Getting Started
 #### Requirements